Peers Clough Packhorses

 when on board.

-The Fell pony is native to the western Pennines and the Lake District.
-They are sturdy ponies not exceeding 14hh with long manes and tails and feathered legs.
-Their placid temperament and friendly nature makes them ideal companions for trekking.
 Pack ponies were sure-footed and steady walkers, could carry up to 14 stone in weight and yet were small enough to be easily loaded with their packs.
-They would work in trains, nose to tail along the regular routes, often paved with causey stones, still visible along many sections of the Mary Towneley Loop. |
+They would work in trains, nose to tail along the regular routes, often paved with causey stones, still visible along many sections of the Mary Towneley Loop of the Pennine Bridleway.

 To find out more about Fell ponies visit www. fellponysociety.org